Hea-venli/cloud-cost-optimiser/README.md

 This was my first hands on AWS project after passing my Solutions Architect Associate exam.
 I learned how to read errors instead of fearing them,and how to rebuild my whole project from code using Terraform.

+## Why build this?
+(AWS already has tools for this)

+AWS already offers a lot here:

+- **Cost Explorer** shows spend, and can break it down by tags.
+- **Trusted Advisor** flags some idle and underused resources.
+- **CloudWatch** monitors performance and can raise alarms.

+I built this this **to learn AWS by doing**, not just by passing an exam.

+Re-creating a slice of this functionality myself meant designing the whole **backend** from scratch — wiring together Lambda, IAM (least-privilege), S3, SNS, EventBridge and Terraform into one automated system.
+Building a backend that runs on a schedule, handles permissions safely, stores its own reports and reports failures teaches you things an exam never will — especially when something breaks and you have to fix it.

+That hands-on backend understanding is the point of this project.

 ## What I'd add next

 - Handle very large accounts